-Duke U. honored George Floyd with a display.
+Duke University honored George Floyd with a display.
 Someone pinned on his toxicology report, writing: ‘Good man?’

 Later that afternoon, according to Mohn and the Chronicle, students met with Blackshear to discuss the incident.
 Michael Manns, a freshman who lives down the hall from where the flier was found, told CNN the incident left him “terrified.”

 “I remember shaking in that moment,” Manns, who is Black, told CNN.
-“That happened right down the hall from where I sleep, from where I’m supposed to be safe … The thought that it could be someone I’ve lived with all these months really terrified me.”
+“That happened right down the hall from where I sleep, from where I’m supposed to be safe. … The thought that it could be someone I’ve lived with all these months really terrified me.”

-On Tuesday, school authorities sent out an email recounting the incident and announcing an investigation.
+On Tuesday, school authorities sent an email recounting the incident and announcing an investigation.
 The university added it would not disclose the names of anyone involved in the incident if investigators learned they were Duke students, citing student privacy laws.

 “Any incident that is motivated in whole or part by an individual’s race, warrants ‘acceleration’ or elevation of sanctioning due to the impact on the community,” the email stated, noting that if no students are found to be responsible, the university is expected to announce the results of the investigation by April 15.